Pahawh Hmong: Origin

 Because Shong was illiterate, it is sometimes assumed that he invented Pahawh ex nihilo.
 However, Shong was acutely aware of writing and of the advantages that it provided; indeed, that was the basis of his messianic movement.
 It would appear that existing scripts provided his inspiration, even if he did not fully understand them, much as the Roman alphabet inspired the illiterate Sequoyah when he invented the Cherokee script, in a process called trans-cultural diffusion.
 Not only do the forms of the majority of the letters in the oldest stage of Pahawh closely resemble the letters of the local Lao alphabet and missionary scripts such as Pollard and Fraser, though they are independent in sound value (much like the relationship between Roman and Cherokee), but the appearance of vowel and tone diacritics in those scripts, which would appear nearly random to the illiterate, may explain the idiosyncratic use of diacritics in early Pahawh.
 Nevertheless, even if the graphic forms of Pahawh letters derive from other scripts, much of the typology of the script, with its primary rimes and secondary onsets, would appear to be Shong's invention.

 The later stages of Pahawh became typologically more like Lao and the Roman alphabet, suggesting that perhaps they influenced its evolution.
 However, even from the start, Pahawh is "fascinatingly similar [...] and fascinatingly different" from the Lao alphabet (Smalley et al. 1990:90).
 For example, it resembles an abugida such as Lao where the order of writing does not reflect the order of speech, but with the roles of consonant and vowel reversed.
 There is an inherent vowel, as in Lao, though only on one tone, but also an inherent consonant.
 In Lao, tone depends on the consonant; it is modified with diacritics, but the patterns of modification are complex.
 In early Pahawh, tone depends on the rime and is modified with irregular diacritics.
 Starting with stage 2, there are two tone-classes of rime, just as in Lao there are two tone-classes of consonant.

 Nearly all other scripts invented by illiterates are syllabaries like Cherokee.
 However, to represent Hmong as a syllabary, Pahawh would have needed 60×91 = 5460 letters.
 By breaking each syllable in two in the fashion of Chinese phonetics, Shong was able to write Hmong, in his original version, with a mere 60+91 = 151 letters.

 Unicode

 The Pahawh Hmong alphabet was added to the Unicode Standard in June 2014 with the release of version 7.0.

 The Unicode block for Pahawh Hmong is U+16B00–U+16B8F:

-Since 2019 until now, Pahawh Hmong has been accepted by Unicode and the UCS for international use.
-There has been a work of progress for the creation of a Pahawh Hmong Unicode Keyboard.